Exam Integrity and Security

 Additional Security Information

-If you have questions about examination security, or if you know of a person or people who have violated FSBPT’s exam security policies, it is your responsibility to email firstname.lastname@example.org.
+If you have questions about examination security, or if you know of someone who has violated FSBPT’s exam security policies, please email firstname.lastname@example.org.